 2. Randy Gardner’s sleep deprivation world record

-Perhaps the most interesting is a scientifically observed experiment in 1964.
+One interesting candidate for the record is a scientifically observed experiment in 1964.
 Amazingly, a high school student in San Diego called Randy Gardner stayed awake for 11 days and 24 minutes.

-People have long joked that they need their “beauty sleep”, and it seems that they might not be wrong after all.
+People have long joked that they need their beauty sleep, and it seems that they might be right.

-In 2013, Swedish researchers looked into the effects of sleep deprivation on facial appearance.
+In 2013, Swedish researchers published a study into the effects of sleep deprivation on facial appearance.